awslabs/graphstorm/sagemaker/pipeline/README.md

 The project consists of three main Python scripts:

-1. `create_sm_pipeline.py`: Defines the structure of the SageMaker pipeline
+1. `create_sm_pipeline.py`: Defines the structure of a SageMaker pipeline
 2. `pipeline_parameters.py`: Manages the configuration and parameters for the pipeline
 3. `execute_sm_pipeline.py`: Executes created pipelines